Volcanware/Minecraft-Skid-Assistant/README.md

 if you have any Client Sources or Scripts from Clients that aren't in here make an Issue Post or Pull Request to get it added

+if you own any of the code in this repository and want it taken down contact with an issue post an I will remove it once I see the Issue Post (DMCA Requests are not needed as this is meant as a reference for researchers, anticheat devs and cheat client devs)

 # Stuff for Skids